Ducktown Basin Museum and Burra Burra Mine: History

-The Copper Basin, also known as the Ducktown Basin, is a geological located mostly within Polk County, Tennessee which contains extensive deposits of copper ore, as well as many other minerals.
+The Copper Basin, also known as the Ducktown Basin, is a geological feature located mostly within Polk County, Tennessee which contains extensive deposits of copper ore, as well as many other minerals.
 The Copper Basin was part of Cherokee lands until 1836, when the Cherokee relinquished control of the basin to the U.S. government.
 The basin became part of the Ocoee District, which mostly consisted of what is now Polk County.
 While most Cherokees in the area were forced out as part of the Indian Removal of 1838, some managed to avoid detection and would later aide in road construction and mining operations.

 Copper was first discovered in the Copper Basin in 1843 on a hill immediately southwest of what would eventually become the Burra Burra Mine (a reconstructed boiler chimney and Tennessee Historical Commission marker now mark the site along TN-68).
 In 1860, several small-scale mining operations in the basin were consolidated to form the Burra Burra Copper Company, which was placed under the direction of mining engineer Julius Raht (1826–1879).

 Copper from the basin was extensively mined between 1847 and 1987.
 In 1899, the Tennessee Copper Company, which had bought most of the mining operations in the Copper Basin, constructed a smelter at Copperhill and began work on the Burra Burra Mine at Ducktown.
 The company's open roast smelting method released large amounts of sulfur dioxide into the air, killing off all vegetation in the central basin.
 The Burra Burra Mine eventually became the most productive mine in the Copper Basin.
 Mining activities began to decline in the mid-1950s, and by the time the Burra Burra Mine closed in 1958, its vertical shaft was over 2,400 ft deep, making it one of the deepest vertical shafts in the North America.
 After the mine's closure, operations continued at other deposits within the Basin.

 In 1978, the museum was established by a group of local citizens intent on preserving the heritage of the mining activities in the basin.
 Initially, the museum was located on Main Street in Ducktown.
 In 1982, the museum was moved to its present location.
 The adjacent Burra Burra Mine was placed on the National Register of Historic Places (NRHP) the following year.